CASA of Santa Cruz County is expanding its advocacy from youth in Dependency Court (foster care) to those involved in the Juvenile Justice system.

 CASA recruits, screens, trains, and supervises volunteer Advocates.
 After extensive training, a background check, and swearing in by the court, Advocates get to know their child’s situation and needs, help caregivers access resources, and advocate for the child’s best interests.
 For older youth, an Advocate acts as a mentor and guide, assisting with life skills, and for justice-involved youth, this includes completing the terms of their probation.

-They build strong relationships with the family and work with a CASA Advocate Supervisor to create an Advocacy Plan for their child.
-They provide regular reports to the Court which the Judge relies upon to inform life-changing decisions for children in foster care.
+CASA Advocates build strong relationships with the youth and their family.
+They provide regular reports to the court which the Judge relies upon to inform life-changing decisions for children in foster care and/or probation.